luancvieira/Trending-skills-in-IT-An-analysis-of-LinkedIn-job-postings/README.md

 # Trending Skills in IT: An Analysis of LinkedIn Job Postings

-This project collects job data from LinkedIn postings, extracts salary and skills information using Google Gemini, and performs an analysis.
+This project collects job data from LinkedIn postings, extracts salary and skills information using Google Gemini, and performs an analysis to uncover relations between skills and salaries.

 The article with the detailed study can be seen here: [Article Link - to be added]()